-While it is widely debated about the time required to grow a bonsai tree, all of them can say with certainty that they take a LONG time to grow.
+While it is widely debated about the time required to grow Bonsai trees, all of them can say with certainty that they take a long time to grow.

 Read on to clear your doubts and know exactly how long Bonsai trees take to grow and the factors affecting the growth rate!

 - How Long Do Bonsai Trees Take to Grow?

 - Factors that Decide the Growth Rate of Bonsai Trees